4d/docs/docs/ViewPro/method-list.md

 If the document extension is not a recognized extension, such as `.4vp` or `.xlsx`, the document is considered a text document.
 You must pass a full path, unless the document is located at the same level as the Project folder, in which case you can just pass its name.

-> When importing a Microsoft Excel-formatted file into a 4D View Pro document, some settings may be lost.
-You can verify your settings with [this list from GrapeCity](http://help.grapecity.com/spread/SpreadSheets10/webframe.html#excelexport.html).

 An error is returned if the `filePath` parameter is invalid, or if the file is missing or malformed.

 The optional *paramObj* parameter allows you to define properties for the imported document: